Gainzislife/Level2_Task24/README.md

 - Generate an invoice for a project.
 - View all the projects and/or with certain specifications like: past due, finalised, or incomplete.
 - Search for projects by name.

+It makes use of textfiles to save all the data.

+## Purpose
+To demonstrate my understanding of how functions, methods, classes, and textfiles work together.